-Softcover, 8-1/2" x 11", 303 pp., ISBN 0-913359-92-0 Price: (check one) ☐ \$55/APPA members
+Softcover, 8-1/2 x 11, 303 pp., ISBN 0-913359-92-0 Price: (check one) ☐ \$55/APPA members bdyer.atr 042496

 Add \$8 shipping & handling.
-Quantity: \\\\\ x Price: \$ \\\\\ + \$8 S/H = Total:\$ \\\\\ Credit Card Orders Check one: ☐ Amer.
-Express ☐ MasterCard ☐ Visa Name on card: Institution: Expiration date: \\\ Street Address: City/State/Zip: Signature (required for processing). boffver.cdr O42496
+Quantity: x Price: \$ + \$8 S/H = Total:\$ Credit Card Orders Check one: ☐ MasterCard □ Visa ☐ Amer.
+Express Name on card: Institution: Expiration date: Street Address: Card no.: -City/State/Zip:

-T's OLD, IT'S ] IT'S COSTLY and, QUITE POSSIBLY, ONE OF THE PREMIER ARCHAEOLOGICAL EXHIBITS ON Campus.
+T's OLD, IT'S] IT'S COSTLY and, QUITE POSSIBLY, ONE OF THE PREMIER ARCHAEOLOGICAL EXHIBITS ON Campus.

 INEFFICIENT BUILDINGS ARE EXPENSIVE TO RUN.
 And when the appearance suffers, they impact even bigger economic issues like student recruitment and retention and tuition revenues.
 Johnson Controls can help eliminate costly operational inefficiencies, while maintaining the character and integrity of your buildings.
 We offer a wide range of products, services and campuswide programs such as performance contracting.
 Our goal is to be your partner in maximizing the performance and appearance of your entire campus.
-We'll help preserve Johnson your campus.
+We'll help preserve JOHNSON your campus.
 And your capital.
 Give us a call at 1-414-274-4635.